vefalun/HTNet/README.md

 ```

 ### Evaluating our pre-trained models
+The pretrained model is [here](https://drive.google.com/drive/folders/134lqqu-0I6aOYr7lRufa6fMTdqm7K9Qk), please download it and put it in the './checkpoint/pretrained' directory.
 To achieve the performance in the paper, run:
 ```
 python main.py --reload --previous_dir "cpn"
 ```